SFDO-Tooling/CumulusCI/docs/scratch_orgs.md

 $ cci org remove <org_name>
 ```

-It\'s not necessary to explicitly remove or delete expired orgs.
+It's not necessary to explicitly remove or delete expired orgs.
 CumulusCI recreates an expired org the first time you attempt to use it.
 To clean up expired orgs from the keychain: